 Attaining a ‘cult audience’

 As someone who doesn’t own a TV, some advertising now passes me by.
 If a friend had told me that they had seen an Iceland Christmas advert on TV, I would most likely have shrugged and moved on.
 But, tell me that it’s been banned for ‘being too political’ and I’m there.
 It doesn’t matter whether you’re a child or an adult, we like things that make us feel like we’re part of a select crowd.
 We love to be ‘in the know’.
 Apple are the kings of this.
 In the 2017 fiscal year, they sold 216.76 million iPhones, but most iPhone users would tell you that they like the exclusivity of having an iPhone!
 Drinks lovers from across the globe flock to the Please Don’t Tell bar in New York and still think it’s a secret despite it being featured in marketing books worldwide.
-Once attained this status is hard to lose, The Ordinary has miraculously retained this elusive status despite everyone knowing who they are and the drama of their company’s inner workings.
+Once attained, this status is hard to lose, and that is a truly powerful thing.

 Iceland has not yet achieved this status for the long term, and are unlikely to do so, but, being banned has likely been a blessing for them!
 Now, people who don’t typically fall into their target audience are considering the ethical pros and cons of other supermarkets.
 More than that they may have to occasionally admit that Iceland is not the worst place to do their shopping.
 Are the M&S and Waitrose customers any more likely to shop at Iceland for their Christmas Day feast?
 Probably not, but they might be more inclined to pop their heads through the door at another time.